ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 By default, a syllabus is not a legal document or contract as it doesn't require the signatures of students or teachers.
 You should, however, ensure it is readily accessible and understood by students.

 ### Lesson Plan
-This is a written record of what you're teaching.
-Depending on class intensity your day 1 may go over only the syllabus and expectations, with a possible activity, or straight into the material.
+Lesson plans are a written record of what you're teaching.
+Depending on class intensity, your day 1 may go over only the syllabus and expectations, with a possible activity, or straight into the material.

-In either case, this is a guide for you, the teacher, to make so you know what you're teaching and mitigate going off track.
-You’ll also want a lesson plan written to show “proof of learning” in case a student comes back to claim something was not taught.
+In either case, this is a guide for you, the teacher, so you know what you're teaching and stay on track.
+You'll also want a lesson plan written to show "proof of learning" in case a student comes back to claim something was not taught.

 ### Additional Rules and Expectations
-Sometimes extra rules and expectations are established outside of the syllabus, depending on your situation, which aren’t related to what or how you’re teaching but other factors, like location or software you’re using.
+Sometimes extra rules and expectations are established outside of the syllabus, depending on your situation, which aren't related to what or how you're teaching, but other factors, like location or software you're using.

-In both the syllabus and outside of syllabus, the biggest things to keep in mind are:
+In both the syllabus and outside of the syllabus, the biggest things to keep in mind are:
 - You can enforce the rule(s) you make
 - The rules are legal
 - They fit your management style, when possible, so it is easier for you to enforce and follow through on